SamPutnam/Android-Update-Profile-Open-Camera-Gallery-Activity/README.md

 #one

-This is an Android (i.e. Java, XML) app that has identifying information input placements in the form of images, textviews, and radio buttons and opens the camera.
+This is an Android (i.e. Java, XML) app that has identifying information input placements in the form of images, textviews, and radio buttons and opens the camera and the gallery.

 The app is confirmed functional for these specifications: